-Khloe Kardashian’s Ex Lamar Odom’s Post Rehab Crisis: Talks Of Getting His Wife Back [Video]
+Khloe Kardashian Ex Lamar Odom’s Post Rehab Crisis: Talks Of Getting His Wife Back [Video]

 “Khloé is important to me, and she’s been through all this with me and stood by my side.
 So I just want to repay her.”

-He added that he’s no longer afraid of the media attention that goes along with marrying a Kardashian saying, “I know how to deal with it now.”
+He added that he’s no longer afraid of the media attention that goes along with marrying a Kardashian, saying, “I know how to deal with it now.”

-Later on The Doctors interview, Lamar read a message to that he wanted those closest to him to hear.
+Later in The Doctors interview, Lamar read a message to that he wanted those closest to him to hear.

 “To my family and to Khloé, I just want to tell them that I’m sorry for all that wasted time and all that wasted energy.
 In my addiction, I didn’t know who I was.”